telekom-mms/sectpmctl/README.md

 You can then do some bootloader configuration by editing `/etc/sectpmctl/boot.conf`.
 Currently, a splash screen should not be activated.
 It is disabled by default.
 The kernel option `quiet` is supported but disabled as well by default.
 It is also possible to configure a fixed set of kernel options in the file `/var/lib/sectpmctl/kernel_extra_options`.
-Remember to update the bootloader afterwards by executing
+Remember to update the bootloader afterward by executing

 ```
 sudo sectpmctl boot update